 Applicants may participate in only one competition during a calendar year.
 Previous grantees are welcome to submit new applications.

-In the first competition, funding is available exclusively to UIC doctoral students for pilot studies of health promotion and maintenance among older adults from U.S. minority or underserved populations.
+In the first competition, funding is available exclusively to UIC doctoral students for pilot studies of health promotion and maintenance among older adult populations in the U.S. Applicants usually may request up to $12,500 for a one-year study with the potential for further development with support by an external sponsor, usually the NIH.

-In the other competition, the center seeks to fund proposals from UIC researchers — faculty, doctorate-level researchers and doctoral students — that translate basic behavioral and social science research findings to benefit the health and well being of older adults (50+) living in the United States.
-That competition is not open at this time.
+In our second competition, now underway, the center seeks to fund proposals from a wider group of UIC researchers — faculty, doctorate-level researchers and doctoral students — that translate basic behavioral and social science research findings to benefit the health and well-being of older adults (50+) living in the United States.

 ABOUT THIS CENTER